Bernard Lietaer: Career

 Lietaer's post-graduate thesis, published in 1971, included a description of "floating exchanges".
 The Nixon Shock of that same year eradicated the Bretton Woods system by decoupling the US dollar from the gold standard and inaugurated an era of "universal floating exchanges".
 Prior to that time, the only "floating exchanges" involved some Latin American currencies.
 The techniques which he had developed for marginal, Latin American currencies were for a time the only systematic research that could be used to deal with the major currencies of the world.
 A US bank negotiated exclusive rights to his approach and Lietaer began another career.

-In 1987, he co-founded a currency-management firm, called GaiaCorp, and managed the offshore currency fund "Gaia Hedge II", which during the 1987–1991 period was the world's top performing managed currency fund.
+In 1987, he co-founded the currency-management firm GaiaCorp and managed the offshore currency fund "Gaia Hedge II", which during the 1987–1991 period was the world's top-performing managed currency fund.
 His biography cites the Micropal survey of 1,800 off-shore funds.

-In the preface to his book The Future of Money: Beyond Greed and Scarcity, Lietaer claimed: "We almost tripled the money in three years".
-Business Week named him "the world’s top currency trader" in 1992.
+In the preface to his book The Future of Money: Beyond Greed and Scarcity, Lietaer claimed: "We almost tripled the money in three years."
+Business Week named him "the world's top currency trader" in 1992.

 From 2003 to 2006, he was a visiting scholar at Naropa University, USA, where he created the university's Marpa Center for Business and Economics.

 While at the Central Bank in Belgium, he implemented the convergence mechanism (ECU) to the single European-currency system.
 During that period, he also served as President of Belgium's Electronic Payment System.

-In an 2007 interview, Lietaer claimed that diversified, internationally valid currencies can help "address specific needs and enable certain exchanges – whether to fight global warming, promote employment or facilitate education and health care."
+In a 2007 interview, Lietaer claimed that diversified, internationally valid currencies can help "address specific needs and enable certain exchanges – whether to fight global warming, promote employment or facilitate education and health care."

 In 2012, he was co-author, along with Christian Arnsperger, Sally Goerner, and Stefan Brunnhuber, of Money & Sustainability: the missing link, a publication of The Club of Rome, in which he predicted that "the period 2007–2020 [would be] one of financial turmoil and gradual monetary breakdown."